monirulHaque/Graph_Theroy_Notes/readme.md

 - **Proof**:
     - Each **non-loop edge** connects two distinct vertices → contributes 1 to the degree of two vertices (total +2).
     - Each **loop edge** connects a vertex to itself → counted twice in that vertex's degree (total +2).
-    - Thus, every edge adds exactly 2 to the total degree sum[^1].
+    - Thus, every edge adds exactly 2 to the total degree sum.

 ##### Key Implications

 - Also called the **"First Theorem of Graph Theory"** or **"Handshaking Lemma"**:
-    - Analogous to handshakes: Each handshake involves two people → total handshakes must be even[^1].
+    - Analogous to handshakes: Each handshake involves two people → total handshakes must be even.
 - **Why it matters**: Provides a fundamental relationship between vertex degrees and edge count.